 The treatment needed for diabetes will depend on the type of diabetes a person has and whether their body still produces some insulin.

-Diabetes is usually a life-long condition, needing treatment with diet and exercise, medicine or insulin injections.
+Diabetes is usually a life-long condition, needing treatment with diet and exercise, medication and/or insulin injections.

 For some people with type 2 diabetes, taking more exercise and managing their diet is enough to control their blood sugar levels.
 Others will need medication to help the pancreas produce more insulin or to better manage blood glucose levels.

 People with type 1 diabetes can't produce any insulin, so need regular insulin injections.
 Some people with type 2 diabetes may also need insulin injections.

-For gestational diabetes during pregnancy, diet and exercise may be enough to manage blood sugar for some women, while others may need medicine too.
+For gestational diabetes during pregnancy, diet and exercise may be enough to manage blood sugar for some women, while others may need medication too.

 Diabetes treatment goals